 Let's imagine, instead of numbers, we have a sequence of animals.
-The sequence begins with three animals: green, tap dancing elephant, purple, singing cockatoo, and orange, quarterback tiger.
-We could refer to the first term as green, tap dancing elephant, the second as the purple, singing cockatoo, and so on.
-But we will just become confused in our circus of exotic animal talent.
+The sequence begins with three animals: green tap dancing elephant, purple singing cockatoo, and orange quarterback tiger.
+We could refer to the first term as green tap dancing elephant, the second as the purple singing cockatoo, and so on.
+But we'll just become confused in our circus of exotic animal talent.

-Or, we could just give each of sequence a short label.
+Or, we could just give each term of the sequence a short label.

 We call the first term of a sequence a1 (the elephant in our circus), the second term a2 (the cockatoo), and so on:

 The nth term, an, is called the general term of a sequence.

 Sometimes it's useful to think of a sequence as starting with a "zeroth" term instead of a "first" term.
 Then we would think of the sequence as